 Press, Publications and Presentations

-Represented an architectural firm in arbitration against claims by the owner in a ground-up construction project for a hotel in which plaintiff was seeking judgment in excess of $6 million from the design team and the construction team.
+Represented an architectural firm in arbitration against claims of negligence and breach of contract in the ground-up construction project for a hotel in which plaintiff was seeking judgment in excess of $6 million from the design team and the construction team.